 Scale of average temperatures for Otjiwarongo/Namibia in degrees Celsius.

-Here in the southern hemisphere the seasons are reversed.
+Here in the southern hemisphere the seasons are reversed from the USA and Europe.
 In February/March, short-lived but heavy rainfall can occur.
 From May to September it is rather cold at night, with clear starlit skies.
 During the day it is pleasantly warm.